tsundere1230/stardbchallenge/src/lib/answers/Answers4.svelte.md

 Using HSR wiki we can unscramble the first word to be Somatotypical.

-Special thanks again to all our voice actors:
+Special thanks again to all our voice actors:<br />
 Necro: Welt and Clara<br />
 Julius: Silverwolf (yes)<br />
 Lightly: Dr Ratio<br />